MikuMikuShaders/FilmGrain/README.md

 * `Dispersion` - Controls how much shifting occurs that simulates the color shifts on the screen
 * `DispersionRadius` - Controls how much radius that does not produce this effect in the screen center
 * `FilmLoopX` - Controls how much loop number that tile the texture of the whole screen
-* `FilmLoopX` - Controls how much loop number that tile the texture of the whole screen on the x-axis
+* `FilmLoopX` - Controls how much loop number that tile the texture of the whole screen on the X-axis
-* `FilmLoopY` - Controls how much loop number that tile the texture of the whole screen on the y-axis
+* `FilmLoopY` - Controls how much loop number that tile the texture of the whole screen on the Y-axis

 Contact:
 ------------